-Facilities for the Physically Disabled (FPD) Forgivable LoanGrant Terms and limitations:
+Facilities for the Physically Disabled (FPD) Grant Terms and limitations:

 - (a).
-The residential structure will be eligible for only one FPD forgivable loangrant over the life of the structure. - (b).
-The maximum income ceiling for qualification under the FPD forgivable loangrant, for the total household, shall not exceed 80% of the median income, adjusted for family size and persons, as defined and provided to the City annually by HUD. - (c).
-The FPD forgivable loangrant is limited to the actual cost of repairs not to exceed \$10,000.00. - (d).
-The FPD forgivable loangrant will not be repayable and will not constitute any claim upon the owner of the property., except as follows:
+The residential structure will be eligible for only one FPD grant over the life of the structure. - (b).
+The maximum income ceiling for qualification under the FPD grant, for the total household, shall not exceed 80% of the median income, adjusted for family size and persons, as defined and provided to the City annually by HUD. - (c).
+The FPD grant is limited to the actual cost of repairs not to exceed \$15,000. - (d).
+The FPD grant will not be repayable and will not constitute any claim upon the owner of the property.